Sengkang: Sengkang Bus Interchange

 The Sengkang Bus Interchange was opened on 12 June 1998 as a terminal.
 At that time, developments around the area in Sengkang New Town were still actively in progress.
 The Sengkang Bus Interchange is located at the ground level of Compass Heights condominium, next to Sengkang station, which was opened on 18 January 2003, and is the second air-conditioned bus interchange in Singapore, after Toa Payoh Bus Interchange.

 Compassvale Bus Interchange

 On 24 November 2014, LTA officially announced the expansion of the Sengkang Bus Interchange to accommodate future bus services under the Bus Service Enhancement Programme (BSEP) Scheme as the current interchange does not have enough parking spaces for more services.
 The expansion consists of 12 additional parking bays, boarding and alighting facilities, concourse area, staff lounge and a canteen.
 The expansion works were completed in the third quarter of 2016.
 The extension, named Compassvale Bus Interchange, is located adjacent to Sengkang Bus Interchange along Sengkang Square and it officially opened on 12 March 2017.
-With the opening of Buangkok ITH, the interchange has ceased to operate on 1 December 2024.
+With the opening of Buangkok Bus Interchange, the interchange has ceased to operate on 1 December 2024.